hi, I’m Dr. Kate Litterer!

 I love problem solving.
 I love anything Sherlock Holmes, concept maps, and thinking about things via metaphors and systems.
 One of the most satisfying things for me is finding ways to resee challenges through innovative planning and personalized toolkits.
-I’m a researcher and writer at heart, and in addition to my work as a coach and writer, I have an MFA degree in creative writing, an MA degree in Rhetoric, and over a decade’s worth of experience as an educator.
+I’m a researcher and writer at heart, and in addition to my work as a coach and writer, I have an MFA degree in creative writing, a PhD in Rhetoric, and over a decade’s worth of experience as an educator.
 You can read my CV here and you can see my Linkedin profile here.